Tiger Inn

 Tiger Inn (or "T.I." as it is colloquially known) is one of the eleven active eating clubs at Princeton University in Princeton, New Jersey.
 Tiger Inn was founded in 1890 and is one of the "Big Four" eating clubs at Princeton (the others are The Ivy Club, University Cottage Club, and Cap and Gown Club), the four oldest and most prestigious on campus.
-Tiger Inn is the third oldest Princeton Eating Club.
-Its historic clubhouse is located at 48 Prospect Avenue, Princeton, New Jersey, near the Princeton University campus.
+Its historic clubhouse is located at 48 Prospect Avenue, near the Princeton University campus.

 Members of "T.I." also frequently refer to the club as "The Glorious Tiger Inn."